paolomonella/ursus/documentation.md

 1. abbreviation marks (like macrons) are often written not only over the last grapheme, but over the whole word or over specific graphemes in the middle of the word.
 With this encoding convention, it is possible to mark exactly over which graphems the abbreviation mark expands (a similar convention, with @type="underscription", could be use to mark other grapheme/abbreviation mark graphic combinations);

-2. some abbreviations marks do not have a fixed alphabetic value.
-For example, in the Beneventan script a macron (spanning over one or more graphemes) may have a specific alphabetic expansion (e.g. ḡ is usually 'gen') or mark a generic abbreviation (ā for 'aut', a macron over p for 'prae', a macron over the three graphemes 'mia' for 'misericordia', etc.).
-For example, a macron spanning over graphemes 'oms' may mean 'omnis' (as in folio 3r, column a, line 36) or 'omnes' (as in folio 3r, column b, line 6 and in line 10 of the same column).
-This encoding convention allows us to provide the software with information on both layers (graphemic and alphabetic) in these cases.
+2. some graphemes, such as the abbreviation marks, do not have a fixed alphabetic value.
+Thus the alphabetic value of a combination of graphemes constituting an abbreviation is not always computable based on the implied rules of the manuscript writing system.
+See section _Is the explicit encoding of an Alphabetic Layer really necessary?_ for a more detailed discussion on this and some examples.

 Summarizing: